vacp2p/research/noise-research/secure-transfer.md

 - she pairs device `A` with `B` in order to have a Noise session between them;
 - she securely transfers within such session the 170 bytes serializing the active session with Bob;
 - she manually instantiates in `B` a Noise session with Bob from the received session serialization.

+# Open problems and future work
+The above protocol pairs a single device `A` with `B`, however we have scenarios (e.g. the [NM](https://rfc.vac.dev/spec/37/#the-nm-session-management-mechanism) session managment mechanism) where we need to pair device `B` with multiple devices `A1, A2, ..., An`, which are already paired two-by-two.
+A naive approach requires `B` to be paired with each of such devices, but exposing/scanning `n` QRs is clearly impractical for a large number of devices.

+As a future work we need to desing a n-to-1 pairing protocol, where only one out of `n` devices scans the QR exposed by the pairing requester device and the latter can efficiently (in term of exchanged messages) be securely paired to all of them.
+A possible approach consists in sharing among all already paired devices a list of key bundles that device `B` can get from the device with which is executing the pairing, that can allow it to be paired in 0.5 RTT.